sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Another problem is that if you need to call a method owned by some other team who haven't added types to their code yet, it's kind of punishing for you to be blocked from calling their method until you go add types to it on their behalf.
 So because of this, coverage percentage ratchets are hard to action.

-I actually want to drill in a little more on what makes `# typed` comments actionable.
+I still want to drill in a little more about what makes `# typed` comments actionable.
 An actionable ratchet is high signal, low noise.
 The ratchet should only stop you from doing truly bad things, and things that are within your power to fix.
-This is why "method does not exist" errors are at `# typed: true`, not `# typed: false`.
-In this example, we've got a file at `# typed: true`, and it has two errors: the `UnknownParent` constant fails to resolve, and Sorbet thinks this call to `method_on_parent` in the `example` method doesn't exist.
+This is why "that method does not exist" error that we saw earlier wasn't reported until `# typed: true`.
+We can see why with another example.

+Here we've got a file at `# typed: true`, and it has two errors: the `UnknownParent` constant fails to resolve, and Sorbet thinks this call to `method_on_parent` in the `example` method doesn't exist.

-But when you're adopting Sorbet, you wouldn't jump straight to `# typed: false`.
+But when you're adopting Sorbet, you wouldn't jump straight to `# typed: true`.
 You'd start by turning the ratchet one notch at a time.
 In our case: making the file have no errors in `# typed: false`.

 If we start there by changing the `# typed:` comment, now the only error is the constant resolution error.
 We'll fix that, and notice that, we can now lock in this incremental progress!

 The actionable aspect comes next.
 Starting from a `# typed: false` file with no errors, now we see a different error when we upgrade the file to `# typed: true`.
-This time, notice that the error has changed: instead of saying "method does not exist," it says "not enough arguments!"
+This time, instead of saying "method does not exist," it says "not enough arguments!"

 That's a high-signal error.
 If we lumped together constant related errors and method related errors, it'd be noisy: you wouldn't know which errors are the real errors that you have to fix now, vs which errors are spurious and downstream of the true cause.
-The `# typed` level makes for an actionable ratchet by separating out these different classes of errors.
+Sorbet's `# typed` level makes for an actionable ratchet by separating out these different classes of errors.

 To recap, the `# typed` comment is local (just check the top of the current file), incremental (only have to think about the file you have open, and you can lock in granular progress), and actionable (because the problems you'll encounter by upgrading a file are high-signal and within your power to fix).

-So to sum that up, developer satisfaction improved because we refactored a large, stubborn codebase by building Sorbet to be a point of leverage, and picking `# typed:` comments to be a good ratchet.
+So to sum that up, developer satisfaction improved because we refactored a large, stubborn codebase by building Sorbet to be a point of leverage, and designing `# typed:` comments to be a good ratchet.

 Next, I'm going to hand it off to Getty, and he's going to talk about the same ideas, but in the context of making Stripe's Ruby monolith more modular.
 So while the ideas are the same, some of the specific choices of how to cultivate leverage and what ratchets to pick are way more subtle and non-obvious.
 He'll tell you all it.